SBA Economic Injury Disaster Loan and Emergency Grant

 Can I also apply for a PPP loan?

 Yes; if you apply for an EIDL and the advance, you can still apply for a PPP loan.
-The COVID relief law also repeals the CARES Act provision that required PPP borrowers to deduct the amount of their EIDL advance from their PPP forgiveness amount.
-The SBA will issue rules that ensure PPP borrowers are made whole if they already received PPP forgiveness and had their EIDL advance deducted.
+The COVID relief law also repealed the CARES Act provision that required PPP borrowers to deduct the amount of their EIDL advance from their PPP forgiveness amount.
+The SBA will ensure PPP borrowers are made whole if they already received PPP forgiveness and had their EIDL advance deducted.

 For more information about SBA loan programs, please visit the Small Business Administration.
 More information about small business programs in the CARES Act can be found on the U.S. Senate Committee on Small Business and Entrepreneurship website.